-Once you decide to marry - in a religious or a civil service - you must by law make your intentions public in the district, or districts, where you both live.
+Once you decide to marry - in a religious service or a civil ceremony - or register as civil partners - you must by law make your intentions public in the district, or districts, where you both live.

 Those getting married in a church ‘call the banns’.
-Those opting for a civil ceremony make an appointment with the local registrar to give ‘notice of marriage’ or 'notice of civil partnership' - an official record of permission for the marriage ceremony or civil partnership registration to take place.
-Notices are legal documents which must be given in person by both parties.
+Those opting for a civil marriage ceremony or civil partnership registration must make an appointment with the local registrar to give ‘notice of marriage’ or 'notice of civil partnership' - an official record of permission for the marriage ceremony or civil partnership registration to take place.
+Notices are legal preliminaries to marriage or civil partnership which must be given in person by both parties.
 A friend or relative cannot do this.

 The registrar then posts a notice publicly for 28 days.
 This legal requirement gives time for anyone to dispute the validity of the proposed union.
 After 28 days a civil marriage ceremony or civil partnership registration can take place.